Ronnie Fieg: Career

+Kith

 On November 11, 2011, Fieg opened up his own apparel and footwear boutique called Kith NYC.
-As of October 2022 it has twelve locations; the first location opened was in Brooklyn, and the second in Manhattan.
+As of 2026, Kith operated more than 20 stores across three continents; the first location opened was in Brooklyn, and the second in Manhattan.
 In December 2015 the brand opened its first women's retail location in Manhattan.
-Kith carries brands including Yeezy, Stampd, Timberland, Adidas, Red Wing, Clarks, Asics, Danner, New Balance, Nike, Gourmet, and Native Footwear.
+Kith stocks a range of third-party footwear and apparel brands alongside its own products.

 In August 2015, Fieg updated his Brooklyn store.
 The renovated space featured the new Kith Treats business, 750 cast white Air Jordan 2s hanging from the ceiling and overall design by Daniel Arsham and Alex Mustonen of Snarkitecture, who would go on to design the store's other locations as well.
 Kith Treats is a bar offering 23 varieties of breakfast cereal with assorted toppings and milk selections, as well as ice cream.

 In July 2016, Kith opened a co-branded six month pop-up shop in collaboration with Nike also containing a custom Kith Treats, adjacent to the brand's Manhattan location.
 The design included white cast air Jordan 4s in reference to it being the company's fourth location.
 That year's "90's look" collection at drew attention at New York Fashion Week and involved 25 other brands.
 The company then opened a pop-up store in Aspen, Colorado and a permanent location in Miami.
 Participating brands included A Bathing Ape, Nike, Adidas, New Balance, Power Rangers and Rugrats.
 In 2017, Kith added an Aimé Leon Dore x KITH collaboration to its line.
 Fieg also expanded the Kith treats business, including a collaboration with Cap'n Crunch, new pop-up shops and an accessories and apparel line.
 In 2018, Kith collaborated with Coca-Cola, Tommy Hilfiger, and The Jetsons.
-Upcoming collaborations with Versace and Greg Lauren were teased by Fieg via Instagram.